Alejandro-Serna17/PiTunes/README.md

 ### If using LCD display:
 - Open display.py
-- Update the device ID, client ID, and client Secret with the data we got before and save.
+- Update the device ID, client ID, and client Secret with the data we got before.
+- Update the I2C address with the one we got before in case it was different than 0x27.
+Also do this step for clear.py
+- Save the files.
 - Run the script `./run.sh` this will execute both  `main.py` and `display.py` in the background
 - And that's it, you can now enjoy a personalized music experience where each tag brings up something new!